 As a practical matter, a real-world solution is more complicated.
-For example, in the mid 1970's, Nike introduced a running shoe, the LD-1000 FIGURE 53, which had a "super-wide" sole, particularly at the heel.
-The main problem with the LD-1000 was that the sole was extremely flared, so that the shoe sole was much wider only at the bottom, but not at the top,

-The LD-1000 apparently caused sufficient problems for enough runners that it was abruptly withdrawn from production and replaced by a narrower running shoe, the LDV, with much less flare to the sides, as was conventional then.
+For example, in the mid 1970's, Nike introduced a running shoe, the LD-1000 [FIGURE 53], which had a "superwide" sole, particularly at the heel.
+The main problem with the LD-1000 was that the sole was caused sufficient problems for enough runners that it was abruptly withdrawn from production and replaced by a narrower running shoe, the LDV, with much less flare to the sides, as was conventional then.
 A new version of the same basic design approach is the Hoka One One TenNine, which has a heel area with a very wide rear extension that severely limits its use to road running and almost nothing else.
 [FIGURE 54]